 There were several key moments in our journey.

 At one point, the growth of the church seemed to slow.
 Andrew went to seek God about this.
 He believed God said to him, ‘In the climate in which you are currently working it takes a while for a tree to grow, but if you plant a forest they will all grow together‘.
 This underlined a prophecy which they had when they first started.
 This prophecy said, ‘not a village, not a town, not a city, but a nation and nations turning to Christ’ (prophecy given by the late Bryn Jones, apostle, in 1989).
-Consequently, fresh energy, vigour and strategy were focused into exporting and starting new churches.
+Consequently, fresh energy, vigour and strategy were focused on exporting and starting new churches.

-Then, just a few years into this adventure, (around 1995) the team leaders of CMI appointed Andrew into an apostolic ministry at a large event in England, and they both encouraged and released him to his own unique apostolic ministry.
+Then, just a few years into this adventure, (around 1995) the team leaders of CMI appointed Andrew into an apostolic ministry at a large event in England, and they both encouraged and released him to his unique apostolic ministry.

 And so, we changed our name to Destiny Church, with all new and emerging churches operating under the covering of Destiny Ministries, which is the apostolic and international arm of the ministry, and in association with the Evangelical Alliance.
 Today there are some 1200 hundred churches in this family, across Scotland, Europe, Asia, India and Africa.

 Our Destiny Churches had already begun to emerge in various places like Stirling, Inverness and Germany, we then planted into Edinburgh and further afield.
 You can read their exciting stories in other places.